mpv-player/mpv/DOCS/man/options.rst

         refers to an expression in RPN (reverse polish notation), using the operators + - * / > < ! = %, floating point literals, and references to
-        sizes of existing texture (such as MAIN.width or CHROMA.height), OUTPUT, or NATIVE_CROPPED (size of an input texture cropped after pan-and-scan, video-align-x/y, video-pan-x/y, etc. and possibly
+        sizes of existing texture (such as MAIN.width or CHROMA.height), OUTPUT, tunable parameters, or NATIVE_CROPPED (size of an input texture cropped after pan-and-scan, video-align-x/y, video-pan-x/y, etc. and possibly prescaled).
-        prescaled).
 By default, these are set to HOOKED.w and HOOKED.h, espectively.

     WHEN <szexpr>